 This is no walk in the park, though.
 You need to be an intermediate-level skier comfortable wearing a heavy pack and skiing 5-7 hours a day.
 To prepare, we recommend running or hiking with a heavy pack because the fitter you are the better your time in the mountains will be.

 Still, a trip like this eases you into bigger objectives as the days aren’t too physically demanding, we handle the logistics and manage many of the backcountry risks, and you can rest up in the comfort of the cozy huts each evening.

 Has the pow got you piqued?
 Let’s talk about each hut-to-hut ski tour.

 The Wapta Traverse: A Legendary Skiing Tour in the Canadian Rockies

 Ski touring the Wapta Traverse covers 28 miles and gains 6,000 feet in elevation over the course of six days, with stops at four different alpine huts.
-This tour is more concentrated on traversing than ski mountaineering (if you want that, look to the Bow-Yoho), however if extra time and good weather allows we often head out for some skimo in the afternoons before nightfall.
+This tour is more concentrated on traversing than ski mountaineering (if you want that, look to the Bow-Yoho), however, if extra time and good weather allow, we often head out for some skimo in the afternoons before nightfall.